zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown-migration.md

-View full documentation for the AMD dropdown here: https://github.com/Azure/portaldocs/blob/dev/portal-sdk/templates/portalfx-controls-dropdown.md
+## Migrating from obsolete dropdown controls

-### Migrating from older dropdown controls
+The biggest reason to replace usage of older dropdown controls with the AMD dropdown is that all the features of the other dropdowns are now present in the AMD dropdown.
+Extensions can now turn on filtering or add grouping to a multiselect dropdown.
-The biggest reason to replace usage of the older dropdown controls with the AMD dropdown is that all the features of the other dropdowns are now present in the AMD dropdown.
-You can now turn on filtering or add grouping to a multiselect dropdown where previously adding a featuring might mean porting your code to a differen control (or wasn't possible depending on combination of features you were looking for).

 The AMD dropdown supports:

-- Grouping
+* Grouping
-- Rich Templating
+* Rich Templating
-- Filtering
+* Filtering
-- Custom Filtering, this also gives you a hook to replace items on keystroke.
+* Custom Filtering, this also gives you a hook to replace items on keystroke.
-- Multiselect
+* Multiselect
-- Objects as the value
+* Objects as the value

-### This applies to upgrading the following controls to the new AMD dropdown pattern
+This applies to upgrading the following controls to the new AMD dropdown pattern.

 ```typescript
     MsPortalFx.ViewModels.Obsolete.Forms.DropDown